vboyev-MSFT/defender-docs/defender-endpoint/ios-whatsnew.md

 ## Integration with Tunnel

 Microsoft Defender for Endpoint on iOS can now integrate with Microsoft Tunnel, a VPN gateway solution to enable security and connectivity in a single app.
 Integration with Tunnel provides a simpler, secure VPN experience on iOS with just one app.
 This feature was earlier available only on Android.
-For more information, [see the techcommunity post here](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/what-s-new-in-microsoft-endpoint-manager-2204-april-edition/ba-p/3297995).
+For more information, see [Tech Community: What's new in Microsoft Endpoint Manager - 2204 (April) edition](https://techcommunity.microsoft.com/t5/microsoft-endpoint-manager-blog/what-s-new-in-microsoft-endpoint-manager-2204-april-edition/ba-p/3297995).

 ## Improved experience on supervised iOS devices

 Microsoft Defender for Endpoint on iOS now has specialized ability on supervised iOS/iPadOS devices, given the increased management capabilities provided by the platform on these types of devices.
 It can also provide Web Protection **without setting up a local VPN on the device**.
 This gives end-users a seamless experience while still being protected from phishing and other web-based attacks.
-For more information, see [this documentation](ios-install.md#complete-deployment-for-supervised-devices).
+For more information, see [Complete deployment for supervised devices](ios-install.md#complete-deployment-for-supervised-devices).

 ## Microsoft Defender for Endpoint is now Microsoft Defender in the App store

 Microsoft Defender for Endpoint is now available as **Microsoft Defender** in the app store.
 With this update, the app is available as preview for **Consumers in the US region**.
 Based on how you log into the app with your work or personal account, you'll have access to features for Microsoft Defender for Endpoint or to features for Microsoft Defender for individuals.
-For more information, see [this blog](https://www.microsoft.com/microsoft-365/microsoft-defender-for-individuals).
+For more information, see [Microsoft Defender](https://www.microsoft.com/microsoft-365/microsoft-defender-for-individuals).

 ## Vulnerability Management

 On January 25, 2022, we announced the general availability of Vulnerability management on Android and iOS.
-For more information, see [the techcommunity post here](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/announcing-general-availability-of-vulnerability-management/ba-p/3071663).
+For more information, see [Tech Community: Announcing general availability of vulnerability management support for Android and iOS](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/announcing-general-availability-of-vulnerability-management/ba-p/3071663).

 ## 1.1.28250101